psi4/psi4/doc/sphinxman/source/scf.rst

 LinK Exchange
 ~~~~~~~~~~~~~~

+.. warning:: The LinK code is currently under development and should not be used.

 Large SCF calculations can benefit from specialized screening procedures that further reduce the scaling of the ERI contribution to the Fock matrix.
 LinK, the linear-scaling exchange method described in [Ochsenfeld:1998:1663]_, is available with the direct SCF algorithm (|globals__scf_type| set to ``DIRECT``).
 LinK achieves linear-scaling by exploiting shell pair sparsity in the density matrix and overlap sparsity between shell pairs.